 The Rayjon Board

-The Rayjon Board of Directors is a volunteer, elected board that meets monthly to discuss and make decisions on issues pertinent to the organization.
-Specific responsibilities are described below.
-Board members are expected to attend Board meetings and contribute in a manner which advances Rayjon, in the most effective way possible, to achieve its vision, mission and goals.
+The Rayjon Board of Directors is made up of elected volunteers and meets monthly to discuss and make decisions on strategic issues.
+Board members have specific roles described below, and are expected to contribute in a manner which advances Rayjon’s vision, mission and goals.

 President (Non-voting): John Barnfield Chairperson: Ann Tuplin Past Chair and Eyeglass Liaison: Den Shannon